neitsa/neitsa.github.io/games/rimworld/preparelanding/filtered_tiles.md

 - index: Latitude Longitude - Biome; tile ID

+Note that clicking on an entry list will brought you on the right tile on the world map.

 # Right Part

-Clicking on an entry in the list of filtered tiles in the right part of the window displays information about the selected tile.
+Clicking on an entry in the list of filtered tiles in the right part of the tab also displays information about the selected tile.